What is Right to Information?

 - You are in financial hardship - we would usually ask to see evidence that you are in receipt of Centrelink or Veterans Affairs payments;

 - You are a Member of Parliament and the application is in connection with your official duty;

-- You are able to demonstrate that you intend to use the information for a purpose that is of general public interest or benefit.
+- You are able to demonstrate that you intend to use the information for a purpose that is of general public interest or benefit

 Once your payment has been processed the application fee will not be refunded.

 What will we do once we have your application?

-If the delegated RTI Officer assessing your request does not notify you of his/her decision within the timeframe allowed you are entitled to apply to the Ombudsman for resolution of the matter www.ombudsman.tas.gov.au
+If we do not provide you with a decision within the timeframe allowed you are entitled to apply to the Ombudsman for resolution of the matter www.ombudsman.tas.gov.au

 RTI Disclosure Log

-Right to Information Manual and Guidelines
+Ombudsman's Right to Information Manual and Guidelines